|

 phillips miter box & saw finishing nails for molding

-Check all items for correct size, and quantity.
+VERY IMPORTANT BEFORE YOU BEGINCheck all items for correct size, and quantity.

 PREPARE FACE FRAMES AND END PANELS FOR